-How To Celebrate and Ritual Ideas For July Full Moon 2021
+Ritual Ideas For the July Buck Moon 2023

-July’s Full Moon is also known as the Thunder Moon.
+July’s Full Moon is also known as the Thunderstorm Moon.
 Summer thunderstorms have always made me feel moody, creative, and thoughtful.
-The intense strength and might always leaves me in awe.
-It feels as if Nature is reaching out to remind us of her power.
+Their intense strength always leaves me in awe.
+It feels as if Nature is reaching out to remind us of its power.

 However, a storm can quickly turn into a gentle rain that replenishes the plants and flowers from the scorching hot summer days.
 Don’t forget to create some Moon Water with your rainwater!

-That intense energy always fills me up with inspiration!
-Use July’s Thunder Moon as a time to pursue your creative outlets.
+That intense energy always fills me with inspiration!
+July’s Thunder Moon is a fantastic time to pursue your creative outlets.

 July’s Full Moon is a wondrous magical time and is calling out for you to practice some self-reflection.
 Journaling can really help you connect with yourself and here are a few prompt ideas to get you started –